CallanHP/accs-events/README.md

 In this example, it doesn't matter which instance of the application happens to accessed when a user accesses the /fireEvent endpoint, the 'testLogging' event is fired in every application instance, writing to each of the logs.

-A simple express application to demonstrate event behaviour is available in the test folder of the module ([here]() on github).
+A simple express application to demonstrate event behaviour is available in the test folder of the module (or [here](https://github.com/CallanHP/accs-events/blob/master/test/sample-eventing-application.js) on github).

 ## Offline Testing